 Typically, hedge fund fraud takes two forms: either the hedge fund promoter promised returns and low risk they could not deliver, or the fund is an outright scam.
 It can be extremely difficult to prove that hedge fund fraud has occurred due to the notoriously high level of risk in hedge fund investments.
-To decipher whether you need a lawyer, understand that there are two problems that arise with hedge funds.
+To decipher whether you need an attorney that handles investment fraud, understand that there are two problems that arise with hedge funds.
 One is when brokerage firms recommend that their clients invest in a hedge fund, representing that the fund has a proprietary model that will yield exceptional returns at lower or controlled risk, and this turns out to be not the case.
 The other situation is when brokerage firms market the fund and the fund is a scam.
 The brokerage firm simply didn’t do their due diligence.

 Fraudulent hedge fund managers may try to disguise unethical, fraudulent activity by claiming a client’s losses resulted from a market downturn or unpredictable market activity.
 Hedge fund promoters must accurately present their investment models to potential clients.
 This includes disclosing all of the potential risks of any investment strategy.
 When they promise extremely high returns with minimal risk, investors should tread carefully.
 If you believe a hedge fund promoter or advisor misled you during your dealings with the hedge fund, you should speak to a qualified and experienced hedge fund fraud attorney as soon as possible.